 With Mardi Gras fast approaching, I’ve found myself once again explaining to non New Orleanians how all of this works, especially as a parent.

-A national twin group I’m in whose babies were all due last February asked what everyone’s first birthday plans were.
-I explained our plans to have a party on the parade route, with cupcakes, fried chicken, and balloons anchored to our ladder.
+A national twin group I’m in whose babies were all due in February once asked what everyone’s first birthday plans were.
+I explained our plans to have a party on the parade route, with cupcakes, fried chicken and balloons anchored to our ladder.
 I realized that people were probably thinking I’d be parking my children on Bourbon Street, caddy corner to the Hustler Club, all as I handed the girls a drumstick and some beads to dangle at the tourists.
 Show me your milk-makers, we’re tired of seeing mom’s!

 We keep our kids up past their bedtime, on purpose, with thousands of strangers.
 All of that sleep training, undone for blinky beads?
 You bet.
+We also skip naps, no questions asked.

 We allow them to subsist on cinnamon pastries and fast food for nearly two weeks straight.
 Popeye’s mashed potatoes totally count as real vegetables.

-Coozies get pulled out of breast pump and diaper bags and no one bats an eye.
+Koozies get pulled out of breast pump and diaper bags and no one bats an eye.
 We’re dedicated to our children … and keeping our beer cold.

 Kids taste alcohol before they’re five.
 We like to pretend we’re European.